Shawn Lin, MD from the AAO annual meeting 2024 discusses how to get the dropfree method in your practice.

 Avoid conjunctival blood vessels

-Keep needle tip bevel-down.
+Insert the needle tip bevel down.
 This helps to avoid subconj hemorrhage.

 Avoid in younger patients with high myopia/longer axial lengths.
-Studies have shown they are at high risk of IOP rise.
+Studies have shown they are at high risk of a steroid-related IOP rise.

 Eyes that are at high risk of damage from an IOP rise due to: